Skip to main content

 There are several ways you can respond to a patient's eConsult

-Written by Faye
+Written by Laura Perring

-Updated over a week ago
+Updated over 3 months ago

-What we mean by a response to an eConsult
+What we mean by "a response" to an eConsult

 Reviewing vs Responding to eConsults